 1. Strengthen Your Grip

 When hitting a ball in golf, pointing the clubface in the right direction is of utmost importance to slice it.
-However, it’s not that easy, and one of the core factors that aid in the purpose is strengthening your grip.
+However, it’s not that easy, and one core factor that aids in the purpose is strengthening your grip.

 Strengthening implies adjusting your grip on the club aptly.
 To do so, rotate your left hand slightly towards the right.
 (It’s for right-handed golfers; left-handed can do vice-versa).